WebAssembly/spec/document/core/syntax/types.rst

 .. _syntax-storagetype:
 .. _syntax-packtype:

-Aggregate Types
+Composite Types
 ~~~~~~~~~~~~~~~

-*Aggregate types* describe compound objects consisting of multiple values.
-These are either *structures* or *arrays*,
+*Composite types* are all types composed from simpler types,
+including *function types*, *structure types* and *array types*.

+$${syntax: comptype {fieldtype storagetype packtype}}

+Function types classify the signature of :ref:`functions <syntax-func>`,
+mapping a list of parameters to a list of results.
+They are also used to classify the inputs and outputs of :ref:`instructions <syntax-instr>`.

-which both consist of a list of possibly mutable, possibly packed *fields*.
+*Aggregate types* like structure or array types consist of a list of possibly mutable, possibly packed *field types* describing their components.
 Structures are heterogeneous, but require static indexing, while arrays need to be homogeneous, but allow dynamic indexing.

-$${syntax: {structtype arraytype fieldtype storagetype packtype}}

 .. _bitwidth-fieldtype:
 .. _aux-unpack: